JoschkaCBraun/solution-space-hacking/README.md

 # Solution Space Hacking

 A research project focused on exploring how AI models choose which part of the solution space to explore during rollouts and training.
+Now equipped with local inference capabilities using Qwen3-32B on H100 80GB GPU infrastructure.

 ## Overview